rm5025/project_data/README.md

-Text Detection in an Image, Using Python,OpenCV, EasyOCR
+Text Detection in an Image, using Python,OpenCV, EasyOCR